Your Guide to Buying Natural-Looking Wigs

 Sometimes called wefted or standard caps, traditional cap wigs are the most common and often most affordable construction.
 The hair is machine-sewn onto wefts, which are then assembled into the cap.
 These caps are known for their durability and provide a secure, comfortable fit for everyday wear.
 While they don’t offer the same parting flexibility as monofilament or lace caps, they provide natural volume at the crown and are a reliable, low-maintenance choice.
 If you need help deciding which cap is best for you, a personal consultation can make all the difference.

-How Do I Choose the Right Wig Color and Style for My Features?
+How Do I Choose the Right Wig Color and Style?

 Choosing a new wig is a deeply personal process.
 It’s your chance to either perfectly replicate your natural hair or experiment with a look you’ve always wanted to try.
 The secret to finding a wig that feels like you is picking a color and style that complements your unique features.
 The two biggest factors to consider are your skin’s undertones and your face shape.
 Think of these as friendly guidelines, not strict rules.
 At the end of the day, the goal is to find a piece that makes you feel confident and beautiful, whether it’s a subtle enhancement or a bold new statement.